 At the outbreak of World War I, the British Army moved in once again, remaining until 1919 when it reverted to state control.

-Today Blackness Castle is a Historic Environment Scotland (HES) property and open to the public.
+Today Blackness Castle is a Historic Environment Scotland (HES) property and is open to the public.

 Mary Queen of Scots film location

 Blackness Castle doubled as the Palace of Holyroodhouse in the 2018 film Mary Queen of Scots starring Margot Robbie and Saoirse Ronan.
 It also played a part in Ivanhoe, Macbeth and Hamlet.

 Blackness Castle: Outlander

 Blackness Castle, around 15 miles from Edinburgh Castle is reached by road through the village of Blackness or alternatively by the coastal path from Bo’ness.

 The path, with impressive views over the Firth of Forth, and its three bridges, is part of the John Muir Way, a 134-mile route that runs from Helensburgh to John Muir’s birthplace in Dunbar.